East Midlands Airport: Cargo

-East Midlands Airport (EMA) is the UK’s number one express air freight hub.
-Its strategic central location in England and close proximity to major road and rail networks, coupled with a 24-hour operation and a focus on dedicated freighter aircraft, all combine to offer cargo operators the best UK air cargo hub providing a seamless link for UK trade with the rest of the world.

-The three logistics giants, DHL Aviation, UPS Airlines and FedEx, have chosen EMA as their main UK hub, forming part of their US-UK-Europe network, providing one-stop connections with 185 of the world’s most important economic powerhouses.
+The three logistics giants, DHL Aviation, UPS Airlines and FedEx, have chosen EMA as their main UK hub, forming part of their US-UK-Europe network.

 The airport saw a 10% increase (17,500 tonnes) in cargo volumes for the first half of 2025 compared to the first half of 2024.
 In early 2025, EMA attracted new cargo airlines primarily operating China-UK routes in response to a growth in e-commerce, supporting growth at the airport for ground handlers Swissport and FedEx.

-The airport is the primary port of the East Midlands Freeport, which aims to increase inward investment, business growth and job creation in the region.
-The East Midlands Gateway rail-served inland port lies immediately to the north of the airport.

-EMA has Freeport tax sites on its airfield and south of the airport, which have been earmarked for development as part of EMA’s cargo growth plan.
+EMA has Freeport tax sites on its airfield and south of the airport, which have been earmarked for development as part of EMA's cargo growth plan.
 This aims to meet a forecast 54% rise in cargo volumes to 2043 with the development of up to 122,000m2 of warehousing and associated apron space.